El Renacimiento

 El Renacimiento (lit.
-'The Renaissance') was a bilingual Spanish–Tagalog language newspaper.
+'The Renaissance') was a Spanish–Tagalog bilingual language newspaper.
+Spanish articles were published under El Renacimiento, while Tagalog articles were published under Muling Pagsilang.
 It was printed in Manila until the 1940s by the members of the Guerrero de Ermita family.
-Its directors were Fernando Ma.
-Guerrero, Teodoro M. Kalaw, and Rafael Palma and its editors were Wenceslao Retana, Javier Gomez de la Serna, Dominador Gomez, Isabelo de los Reyes, and Felipe Calderon.

-The paper was first published on September 3, 1901, and was founded as a response to the signing of the Treaty of Paris, which derailed the Philippines' struggle for sovereignty.
-The paper was openly critical of the United States' colonial regime and its policies.
+It was founded as a response to the signing of the Treaty of Paris, which derailed the Philippines' struggle for sovereignty.
+It featured articles criticizing the United States' governance of the Philippines, including the policies of former U.S. President William Howard Taft.

-The paper shut down due to official pressure after publishing an editorial that dealt with corruption in the colonial government.
-It was re-established by Don Martin Ocampo, who had been the business manager and principal owner, under the name of La Vanguardia, with Taliba as its Tagalog edition.
+The paper's publisher, Martin Ocampo, re-established it as the Spanish newspaper La Vanguardia and its Filipino edition Taliba on February 9, 1910 and February 19, 1910, respectively.

-Aves de Rapiña
+Aves de rapiña

-On October 30, 1908, El Renacimiento published an editorial entitled "Aves de Rapiña" ("Bird of Prey"), which dealt with corruption in the colonial government.
+On October 30, 1908, El Renacimiento published a Spanish-language editorial entitled "Aves de rapiña" ("Bird of prey"), which dealt with corruption in the colonial government.

-The newspaper was sued for libel by Dean Conant Worcester, then-secretary of the interior of the Insular Government of the Philippines.
+On January 23, 1909, the newspaper was sued for libel by Dean Conant Worcester, then-secretary of the interior of the Insular Government of the Philippines.
 Worcester felt he was alluded to by the description of someone who had "the characteristics of the vulture, the owl and the vampire."
 According to historian Ambeth Ocampo, Worcester allegedly used his position as interior secretary to profit from the sale of diseased beef.
 He was also alleged to have profited from overpriced hotel concessions on government land.

-Worcester's lawsuit pushed the paper toward bankruptcy, which led to the paper's closure.
-Kalaw and publisher Martin Ocampo were sentenced to prison.
-However, the two were given pardons in 1914 by Governor-General Francis Burton Harrison.
+Worcester's lawsuit pushed the paper towards bankruptcy and subsequent closure.
+Kalaw and Ocampo were sentenced to prison.
+The majority of the remaining editorial staff were absolved of their sentences after a series of appeals from 1910 to 1912.
+However, Kalaw and Ocampo were given pardons in 1914 by Governor-General Francis Burton Harrison.

 The essay has become part of the required reading list in Philippine colleges.
 El Renacimiento is remembered as an anti-colonial publication that fought for press freedom during the American colonial period.